Lopes Tigrão

-Wellington Nogueira Lopes de Avellar, or simply Lopes Tigrão (born June 1, 1979 in Volta Redonda), is a Brazilian football player.
+Wellington Nogueira Lopes de Avellar, or simply Lopes Tigrão (born June 1, 1979), is a Brazilian former footballer who played as a forward or midfielder.
 He won the top scorer of Copa Libertadores in 2001, scoring 9 goals.

 Lopes has played for Palmeiras, Santos, Juventude and Cruzeiro, Atlético and Ceará in the Campeonato Brasileiro.
 He has also played for Vegalta Sendai and Yokohama F. Marinos of J1 League.